Print

 Notes

-• *Turkey Set Up: since I took these photos I have discovered that it works best if you elevate the turkey over the roasting pan by placing a wire rack across it.
+• *Turkey Set Up: since I took these photos, I have discovered that it works best if you elevate the turkey over the roasting pan by placing a wire rack across it.
 The smoke can surround the turkey much better this way and you still catch all those juicy drippings for gravy.

 • Brine: here is an optional smoked turkey brine if you want to do that first – just be aware you would need to prep that the night before.
-We also have a dry brine option as well.

 • Dairy Free: if you can’t do butter, use some olive oil – but you don’t need a ton, just enough to coat the bird.